catberry/catberry-debugger/README.md

 ##What is it?
-Catberry Debugger extends Chrome Developer Tools, adding a sidebar that displays information about [Catberry](https://github.com/catberry/catberry/) component associated with the selected DOM element.
+Catberry Debugger extends Chrome Developer Tools,
+ * adding a sidebar that displays information about [Catberry](https://github.com/catberry/catberry/)-component associated with the selected DOM element;
+ * adding a panel that displays components, stores data and statistics.

 ##Download
 Packaged version `./bin/catberry-debugger.crx`